Master race: Historical background

 Gobineau's influence was minimal at first.
 In his letters to Alexis de Tocqueville, he complained that his book was getting little attention in France and was only having an impact in the United States.
-Despite his friendship with Gobineau Tocqueville who rejected the book, explaining that it was in accordance with the interests of slave owners in the Southern states.
+Despite his friendship with Gobineau, Tocqueville rejected the book, explaining that it was in accordance with the interests of slave owners in the Southern United States.
 However, in the 1880s, the book gained popularity in Germany thanks to Cosima Wagner's efforts.
 In 1899, Houston Stewart Chamberlain, a Germanophile Englishman and Cosima Wagner's son-in-law, published The Foundations of the Nineteenth Century.
 Expanding on Gobineau's earlier theories, he argued that the Teutonic peoples had a profound influence on Western civilization.
 Chamberlain classified all European peoples, including Germans, Celts, Slavs, Greeks, and Latins, as the "Aryan race", which was built on ancient Proto-Indo-European culture.
 He saw the Nordic or Teutonic peoples as the leaders of the Aryan race, and essentially all races.

 The German philosopher Friedrich Nietzsche introduced the concept of Übermensch, which translates to "Overman" or "Superman".
 In his 1883 book Also Sprach Zarathustra: Ein Buch für Alle und Keinen (Thus Spoke Zarathustra: A Book for All and None), he proposed the idea of the Übermensch as a goal for humanity.
 However, Nietzsche never developed the concept based on race.
 Instead, the Übermensch "seems to be the ideal aim of spiritual development more than a biological goal".
-Nazism distorted the concept's real meaning to suit its "master race" ideology.